 In Tokyo, Japan in 1980, Paul McCartney was busted for a whopping 7.7 ounces of pot—facing serious consequences in a country that doesn’t tolerate drug use.
 Perry had previously worked with McCartney and his wife in 1977, when he produced Linda’s covers of “Sugartime” and “Mister Sandman” at Perry’s Black Ark studio in Jamaica.

-When Perry heard that McCartney was arrested, he sprung into action, penning letter to Tokyo’s Minister of Justice, demanding his release.
+When Perry heard that McCartney was arrested, he sprung into action, penning a letter to Tokyo’s Minister of Justice, demanding his release.
 “I LEE PIPECOCK JACKSON PERRY would LOVE to express my concern over your consideration of one quarter kilo to be an excessive amount of herbs in the case as it pertains to master PAUL McCARTNEY,” Perry wrote. “…I find the herbal powers of marijuana in its widely recognized abilities to relax, calm, and generate positive feeling a must.”

 High Times has followed Perry for decades, and even managed to interview him at the precise moment when he quit smoking weed in his 70s: “Since 25, I have been smoking pot, and it overload the brain” Perry told High Times in 2008.
 Marijuana, ganja, Lamb’s Bread—I don’t smoke anymore.”
-Perry even backtracked later on, suggesting that too much weed is bad thing in a Fader interview.
+Perry even backtracked later on, suggesting that too much weed is a bad thing in a Fader interview.

 Few people adored ganja as much as Perry did for over 50 years of near-continual use, and it shows in his work and legacy.